Below you will find various relationships to, and potential clinical treatment approaches for coma.

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "coma", is potentially related to the following diagnostic patterns - blood stagnation, kidney yang deficiency, kidney yin deficiency, liver and gallbladder damp heat, liver fire, liver wind, liver yin deficiency, shen disturbance among many other possibilities and/or layered combinations.
+Within TCM, "coma" is potentially related to one or more of the following diagnostic patterns: blood stagnation, kidney yang deficiency, kidney yin deficiency, liver and gallbladder damp heat, liver fire, liver wind, liver yin deficiency, and/or shen disturbance.

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following point should be considered, possibly even more so within the context of acupressure: